othermod/DPI-Topper-3/README.md

 # Raspberry Pi DPI Topper 3

-An open-source add-on board for Raspberry Pi (Zero/3/4/5) that adds display output, analog and digital inputs, and audio to a Raspberry Pi.
+An open-source add-on board for the Raspberry Pi (Zero/3/4/5) that adds display output, touchscreen input, analog and digital inputs, and audio.
 The board sits directly on top of the Raspberry Pi, utilizing its GPIO pins.

 <table>
   <tr>